Relic: List of claimed relics

+Feast days

+In the Extraordinary Form of the Catholic Church, the Feast of the Holy Relics is celebrated on 5 November, within the Octave of All Saints Day.
+In the Melkite Greek Catholic Church, the Second Sunday of Great Lent is the Sunday of the Holy Relics and Saint Gregory Palamas.

 Hinduism

 In Hinduism, relics are less common than in other religions since the physical remains of most saints are cremated.
 The veneration of corporal relics may have originated with the śramaṇa movement or the appearance of Buddhism, and burial practices became more common after the Muslim invasions.
 One prominent example is the preserved body of Swami Ramanuja in a separate shrine inside Srirangam Temple.